jsdiaz/wsreaper/README.md

 ## Help

-If you experience odd behavior, try running the script in testing mode (include `-d`).
+If you experience odd behavior, try running the script in debug/testing mode (include `-d`).

 ## Authors